Arc’teryx Norvan VT Review Facts

 it takes a bit less pressure to flex as most of the resistance is generated from the softer EVA midsole.
 This means less force is generated overall, but being able to more easily flex the shoe in the propulsion phase amount for a more than ideal return of energy.

-Just like its purpose, it's price is quite steep.
+Just like its purpose, its price is quite steep.
 You can find the Norvan VT in retail for $170.00, and the fact that it just released means it likely won't be dropping much any time soon.
-This is a value for those who need it for its specialized purpose as it get's the job done but if you plan on using the shoe for casual trails it's probably going to be more than what you need, as this shoe is not very affordable
+This is a value for those who need it for its specialized purpose as it gets the job done but if you plan on using the shoe for casual trails it's probably going to be more than what you need, as this shoe is not very affordable

 You're looking at a 9-millimeter heel to toe differential here.
 This is quite expected for the purpose of the shoe as you will be using the heel quite a bit as a breaking system to regulate downward momentum.
 I found myself doing so quite frequently as I picked up speed downward and running on my forefoot as I climb upward.